-In our previous posts, we have mainly focused on technical issues, but to do this topic justice, we need to address the social and ethical issues as well.
+In our previous posts, we have mainly focused on technical issues.
+However, to do the Body Worn Cameras topic justice, we need to address the social and ethical issues as well.

-Trying to predict how the use of BWC technology will impact society and ethics, in general, is very difficult, but we can ask a few questions that can stimulate thought on the subject:
+Trying to predict how the use of body worn cameras technology will impact society and ethics, in general, is very difficult.
+Nevertheless, we can ask a few questions that can stimulate thought on the subject:

-- When should these cameras be deployed or how invasive should they be permitted to be?
+- When should body worn cameras be deployed or how invasive should they be permitted to be?

 - Can an individual request the officer to turn off his camera in his own home or should the officer be allowed to overrule that choice if he feels it could provide a benefit in safety for one or both parties?